SweetJonnySauce/EDMC-NeutronDancer/README.md

 - `next` – move to the next waypoint
 - `previous` (or just `prev`) – move to the previous waypoint
 - `copy` – re-insert the next waypoint into the past buffer

+### Hotkeys

+If you install the [EDMC Hotkeys](https://github.com/SweetJonnySauce/EDMCHotkeys) plugin you can define hotkeys for the chat commands listed above.

 ### Saving State